 Many history graduates go on to share their interest in the subject by becoming teachers, at secondary level or within universities.
 The first of these options usually requires completion of a professional teaching qualification, while the second route often requires completion of studies up to PhD level.
 Many history careers within universities combine both teaching and research, with faculty members serving as lecturers and tutors while also conducting original research in their area of expertise.

 Media and journalism careers

 History graduates’ strong analytical skills may also be especially valuable within media and journalism careers; the ability to interpret a set of facts and tell a compelling story is equally important for a good historian and for a successful reporter.
 As a writer, editor, broadcaster or media guru, your ability to approach political, cultural and social spheres with a critical eye could help you capture and communicate some of the most memorable news stories around.

 Marketing, advertising and public relations careers

 The strong analytical and communications skills developed during your history degree should leave you well-prepared for careers in marketing, advertising and public relations.
-Knowledge of how society and culture has been shaped throughout history will help you to identify and effectively communicate with different target audiences, continuing to develop your understanding of how people behave and respond to a variety of factors.
+Knowledge of how society and culture have been shaped throughout history could help you to identify and effectively communicate with different target audiences, continuing to develop your understanding of how people behave and respond to a variety of factors.

-Other professional sectors where you’ll find lots of history degree graduates include law, teaching, business and finance, politics and the public sector.
+Other professional sectors where you’ll find lots of history graduates include law, business and finance, politics and the public sector.